Don't fear the unlabelled: safe semi-supervised learning via simple debiasing: Details on surrogates and more examples

 \subsection{Pseudo-label and data augmentation}

-Recently, several methods based on data-augmentation have been proposed and proven to perform well on a large spectrum of SSL tasks.
+Recently, several methods based on data augmentation have been proposed and proven to perform well on a large spectrum of SSL tasks.
 The idea is to have a model resilient to strong data-augmentation of the input \citep{berthelot2019mixmatch, berthelot2019remixmatch, sohn2020fixmatch, xie2019unsupervised, zhang2021flexmatch}.
-These method rely both on the cluster assumption and the smoothness assumption and are at the border between entropy-based and consistency-based methods.
-The idea is to have same prediction for an input and a augmented version of it.
+These methods rely both on the cluster assumption and the smoothness assumption and are at the border between entropy-based and consistency-based methods.
+The idea is to have the same prediction for an input and an augmented version of it.
 For instance, in \citet{sohn2020fixmatch}, we first compute pseudo-labels predicted using a weakly-augmented version of $x$ (flip-and-shift data augmentation) and then minimise the likelihood with the predictions of the model on a strongly augmented version of $x$.
-In \citet{xie2019unsupervised}, the method is a little bit different as we minimise the cross entropy between the prediction of the model on $x$ and the predictions of a augmented version.
-In both case, the unsupervised part of the risk estimator can be reformulated as Equation \ref{eq_expectation}.
+In \citet{xie2019unsupervised}, the method is a little bit different as we minimise the cross entropy between the prediction of the model on $x$ and the predictions of an augmented version.
+In both cases, the unsupervised part of the risk estimator can be reformulated as Equation \ref{eq_expectation2}.

 \paragraph{Fixmatch:} In Fixmatch, \citet{sohn2020fixmatch}, the unsupervised objective can be written as:

 where $\hat{\theta}$ is a fixed copy of the current parameters $\theta$ indicating that the gradient is not propagated through it, $x_1$ is a weakly-augmented version of $x$ and $x_2$ a strongly-augmented one.
 Therefore, we write $H$ as an expectation of $L$ on the distribution $\pi_x(\tilde{x},\tilde{y}) = \delta_{x_2}(\tilde{x})\delta_{\argmax_yp_{\hat{\theta}}(y|x_1)}(\tilde{y})\mathbb{1}[\max_yp_{\hat{\theta}}(y|x_1)>\tau]$.